WebReflection/uhtml/README.md

 ---

+### V2.4 Update

+  * a new `?attribute=${value}` prefix, with a question mark, has landed, after [this long debate](https://github.com/WebReflection/discussions/discussions/13), and based to the fact *µhtml* never wants to be ambiguous.
+However, the mighty [lit-html](https://terodox.tech/lit-html-part-2/) put an end to the debate, disambiguating through a `?` question mark prefix, which explicits developers intents, and works well across browsers.
+So that's it: whenever you expect an attribute to be in, or out, use `?name=${value}` and win the day 🥳

 ### V2.2 Update

   * the `new.js` file has been renamed as `es.js` to align with other modules of mine that follow the same pattern.
   * this module now exports its very same utilities via `uhtml/async`, in order to automatically resolve asynchronous values passed along the template.
 Please note this means that exported `render`, `html`, and `svg` tags, are all asynchronous, hence these all return a promise.
   * the `async.js` file is now published too, compatible with ES2015+ browsers (no `async` / `await` used)

+---

+## How To

 **Example**
 ```js